The Tweet Heard Round the World

 The Old Testament Canon

-One of the strongest most important questions to ask the RC is this:
+One of the strongest most important questions to ask the Roman Catholic is this:

 How did the Jewish believer know any O.T. book was inspired by God 500 years prior to Christ?